On the Notion of Equal Figures in Euclid: A Euclidean theory of area

 \begin{theorem}[Additivity of area] Suppose figures $\Gamma$ and $\Delta$ have a common line $BD$ and together form another figure $\Xi$.
 Then the sum of the areas of $\Gamma$ and $\Delta$ is the area of $\Xi$. \end{theorem}

 {\em Remarks}.
 Remember that the area is a rectangle (with unit height) and ``sum'' refers to the ``rectangle sum'', resulting from placing two unit-sided rectangles end-to-end with unit sides together.
-Also remember that ``figure'' means triangle or convex quadrilateral.
+Also remember that ``figure'' means (for the proof below at least) triangle or convex quadrilateral.
 This theorem amounts to the ``mother of all paste axioms,'' in the sense that it represents more closely the intuition behind the paste axioms.

 {\em Proof}.
 Let $R_1$ be the area of $\Gamma$ .
 Let $R_2$ be the area of $\Delta$.
 (Then $R_1$ and $R_2$ are rectangles.)
 Let us first consider the case when $\Gamma$ and $\Delta$ are both triangles (or quadrilaterals that are ``really triangles'') sharing an edge.
-Since $Xi$ is a figure, it is either a convex quadrilateral or ``really a triangle''.
-Since $R_1$ is equal to $\Gamma$ (by definition of area) and $R_2$ is equal to $\Delta$, we can conclude by Lemma~\ref{lemma:addequals} that $Xi$ is equal to the rectangle sum $R_1 + R_2$, i.e., the rectangle obtained by pasting together $R_1$ and $R_2$ along their unit edges.
+Since $\Xi$ is a figure, it is either a convex quadrilateral or ``really a triangle''.
+Since $R_1$ is equal to $\Gamma$ (by definition of area) and $R_2$ is equal to $\Delta$, we can conclude by Lemma~\ref{lemma:addequals} that $\Xi$ is equal to the rectangle sum $R_1 + R_2$, i.e., the rectangle obtained by pasting together $R_1$ and $R_2$ along their unit edges.
 But by Lemma~\ref{lemma:ER3}, that rectangle must be the area of $\Xi$.
 That completes the proof in case $\Gamma$ and $\Delta$ are triangles.

 Before proceeding, we note that rectangle addition $R_1 + R_2$ is both commutative and associative.
 These properties follow from Lemma~\ref{lemma:ER2} and elementary theorems about congruence of line segments.